BFLTeam/NTU_Dataset/README.md

 Please cite the following paper when using this dataset:\
 Wojciech Michal Matkowski, Tingting Chai and Adams Wai Kin Kong.
 “Palmprint Recognition in Uncontrolled and Uncooperative Environment.”
 IEEE Transactions on Information Forensics and Security, October 2019, DOI: 10.1109/TIFS.2019.2945183.

+## NTU Contactless Palmprints Database (NTU-CP-v1)
+This database, a correpsonding data release agreement and project site can be found [here](https://github.com/matkowski-voy/Palmprint-Recognition-in-the-Wild)

+Please cite the following paper when using this dataset:\
+Wojciech Michal Matkowski, Tingting Chai and Adams Wai Kin Kong.
+“Palmprint Recognition in Uncontrolled and Uncooperative Environment.”
+IEEE Transactions on Information Forensics and Security, October 2019, DOI: 10.1109/TIFS.2019.2945183.